Daniel Slatkin: Career

 Slatkin has followed in the footsteps of his family, achieving acclaim at an unusually young age.
 Slatkin conducted his first orchestral commission, In Fields, at age 23 with the Detroit Symphony Orchestra.
 Additionally, his works have been performed and commissioned by the Los Angeles Philharmonic at the Hollywood Bowl, Manhattan School of Music Symphony Orchestra, Nashville Symphony, Orchestre National de Lyon, National Symphony Orchestra and St. Louis Symphony Orchestra.
 His recorded music has been broadcast internationally, with his most recent recording, In Fields, having been released in February 2022.

 Slatkin's debut feature film, Making Fun: The Story of Funko, was premiered at Grauman's Chinese Theatre, and his film music has since been heard around the world, from Netflix to ESPN to PBS to Amazon Prime to festivals, where his work has been nominated for best score.

 In 2022, Slatkin wrote and recorded the score for a feature film with the Detroit Symphony Orchestra in the Max M. Fisher Music Center.
 The film, about the Detroit bankruptcy, won the Library of Congress Lavine/Ken Burns Prize for Film.
 That same year, his score for independent feature film Neon Bleed won two Best Score awards, with the selections made by Roger Taylor of Queen and Alan Parsons.

 On September 27th, 2024, Slatkin's orchestral work, Voyager 130, received its world premiere with the National Symphony Orchestra in Dublin, Ireland.
-The work features recorded sounds contained in the Golden Record, aboard NASA's Voyager Spacecrafts, and utilizes themes from Beethoven's 13th String Quartet (Op.
+The work features recorded sounds contained in the Golden Record, aboard NASA's Voyager Spacecraft, and utilizes themes from Beethoven's 13th String Quartet (Op.
 130).
 One month later, Slatkin conducted the St. Louis Symphony Orchestra for the world premiere of Grand Slam Fanfare, in recognition of his father's 80th birthday and their mutual love of baseball.
 The performance featured a surprise appearance by St. Louis Cardinals Hall of Fame shortstop, Ozzie Smith.